status-im/nimbus-eth2/docs/README.md

+# Documentation

+## material for mkdocs

+The Nimbus guide is generated using [Material for mkdocs](https://squidfunk.github.io/mkdocs-material/), and installed using a python VENV (see Makefile).

+## mdbook

-The books in this folder were produced using [mdBook](https://github.com/rust-lang/mdBook) - see installation guide.
+Some books in this folder were produced using [mdBook](https://github.com/rust-lang/mdBook) - see installation guide.

-Some books also use [mdbook-toc](https://github.com/badboy/mdbook-toc) for tables of contents.

 ```bash
 # Install or update tooling (make sure you add "~/.cargo/bin" to PATH):